The Uninvited (1944 film): Production

 During and immediately after World War II, a small cycle of supernatural-themed films were released.
-These include A Guy Named Joe (1943), A Matter of Life and Death (1946), The Ghost and Mrs. Muir (1947), and A Portrait of Jennie (1948).
+These include A Guy Named Joe (1943), A Matter of Life and Death (1946), The Ghost and Mrs. Muir (1947), and Portrait of Jennie (1948).
 In 1944, Jack Cartwright wrote in Motion Picture Daily there was a trend for "higher bracket horror pictures" around this period.
 This led to the production of similarly themed films such as Dead of Night (1945) and The Uninvited.
 Associate producer Charles Brackett wrote about working with Dodie Smith on The Uninvited on September 29, 1942, noting in his journal the two had "the opening of the pictured doped out with her.
 The end is still in the mist ..."
 Brackett and Smith discussed the script until on October 15, when Brackett suggested having Smith work with Frank Partos, a Hungarian-born screenwriter who went to Hollywood as a story scout in 1928.
 Brackett and Partos had worked together at Paramount in May 1934 for Her Master's Voice and remained friends.
 According to Brackett, Smith responded negatively to this suggestion and said to him, "You're worse than Sidney Franklin – he only changed one scene."
 On October 16, Brackett received a phone call from Smith, who stated she thought he was right about the screenplay and apologized to him.
 On October 20, Brackett met with Erik Charell, who suggested including "the sound of heart-beats, a fire that goes out, petals that fall from roses and ectoplasm climbing the stairs".
 Brackett met with Alfred Hitchcock on November 14, gave him a copy of The Uninvited, and asked him to read it.
 By November 21, Hitchcock was unable to work on The Uninvited but gave Brackett suggestions for the film.
 By January 1, 1943, Smith was still communicating with Brackett about The Uninvited; Brackett noted he was "rather disappointed in her revisions, which are always small and niggling," and contemplated taking her off the project.